FreshRSS/Extensions/xExtension-GridView/README.md

 - **Responsive design**: Automatically adjusts to fewer columns on tablets and mobile
 - **Smart thumbnail extraction**: Uses feed thumbnails when available, falls back to extracting images from content (filters out small images <400x400, logos, icons, and theme assets)
 - **Open Graph image fetching**: Optionally fetches OG images from article pages that have no thumbnail in the RSS feed (async with max 3 concurrent fetches)
-- **Category/feed header**: Shows the current category or feed name at the top of the grid ("Main Stream" when viewing all feeds)
+- **Category/feed header**: Shows the current category or feed name at the top of the grid (“Main Stream” when viewing all feeds)
 - **Action bar overlay**: Action buttons (mark read, star, share, open) appear as a transparent overlay on the card thumbnail on hover (desktop) or tap (mobile)
 - **Mobile-friendly**: Tapping the article title opens the link directly without requiring card selection first; tapping elsewhere on the card toggles the action bar
 - **Mobile sidebar toggle**: Optional floating hamburger button on mobile screens to open the FreshRSS sidebar without scrolling to the top